 Immunity is the body’s self-defense mechanism to keep diseases at bay.

-One is the anti-body component which neutralizes foreign bodies from further actions in the body.
+One is the anti-body component, which neutralizes foreign bodies from further actions in the body.

-The other is the cellular component which eats up and destroys the foreign organism.
+The other is the cellular component, which eats up and destroys the foreign organism.

-So the way to prevent diseases from microorganisms is to build up immunity.
+So, the way to prevent diseases from microorganisms is to build up immunity.
 There are three types of immunity

 3 Types of Immunity

-- Immunity based on response/ specificity
+- Immunity based on specificity

 - Based on the components involved